-Strategic risk can arise when the direction/strategy of a bank can lead to non-achievement of business targets.
-This results from a new focus of a business sector that is not consolidated with the Bank's overall business plan and strategy.
-At PNB, strategy risk is managed through each business sector performing "actual versus targets" sessions with and reporting to the Board of Directors through regular management profitability reporting sessions.
+Strategic Risk can arise when the direction/strategy of a bank can lead to non-achievement of business targets.
+This results from a new focus of a business sector without consolidating it with the Bank's overall business plan and strategy.
+At PNB, strategy risk is managed through each business sector performing "actual vs. targets" sessions with and reporting to the Board of Directors through regular management profitability reporting sessions.
 In addition, coordination between business sectors is done through regular meetings by the Senior Management Team to ensure that overall business targets are continually revisited.